shanej90/coviduk/README.md

 need to set various parameters manually and reduce repetitive code.

-Currently the package only handles hospital admissions data (new daily admissions and cumulative totals), but a more expansive range of data will be built in, at least until the government’s developers release the R package promised in their [developer’s guide](https://coronavirus.data.gov.uk/developers-guide).
+Currently the package only handles hospital admissions data (new daily admissions and cumulative totals) and case numbers (by reported and specimen date), but a more expansive range of data will be built in, at least until the government’s developers release the R package promised in their [developer’s guide](https://coronavirus.data.gov.uk/developers-guide).

 ## Installation